jimmyMsh/CS-111-Projects/README.md

 This repository contains a collection of projects completed as part of the CS 111 course at Rutgers University.
 The projects are written in Java and demonstrate the programming concepts, data structures, and algorithms taught throughout the course.
 Each project folder contains a detailed description of the project's objectives, requirements, and implementation details.

 # Important Notice:
-Ensure that you download the "inputOutput" folder and place it in the same directory as the programs you intend to execute.
+Make sure to download the "inputOutput" folder and place its contents in the same directory as the programs you intend to execute.
+It is important to note that you should not just place the folder itself, but rather transfer the contents of the folder to the target directory.
 Several programs in this repository rely on the classes contained within the "inputOutput" folder for their proper functioning.

 ## Projects Overview
 Below is a brief overview of the projects included in the "CS 111 Projects" folder: